HuangJunye/jp-pf-functions-challeges/INSTALL.md

 ## Step 3: Install required packages.

-Finally, install the required packages by running the following line in your open terminal: (NOTE — please update the line below to reflect the correct repo name once the participant version exists, and then remove this note!)
+Finally, install the required packages by running the following line in your open terminal:
 ```
-cd qdc2025-challenges
+cd qdc-challenges-2025
 pip install -r requirements.txt
 ```
 Note that some challenges use `graphviz` for plotting, which needs to be installed on your machine independently of Python environment.
 If you do not have `graphviz` on your machine, please follow instructions [here](https://graphviz.org/download/).